TOPSTEP ARTICLE · RULES

 The pattern is consistent across CME products: 1 mini = 10 micros in dollar exposure.
 A trader holding 1 ES has the same per-point P&L as a trader holding 10 MES.

 The $50K is the most-purchased Combine size and the size I trade.
-Cap: 5 minis or 50 micros.
-Trailing intraday Max Loss Limit: $2,000.
+Combine cap: 5 minis or 50 micros.
+Maximum Loss Limit: $2,000, trailing the end-of-day balance and checked in real time.

 Worked example using ES at $50 per index point: